nios-students/docs/wiki/About.md

 NIOS Toll-free Helpline Number: 1800-180-9393

-They are available from 9:00 to 5:30.
+They are available from 9:00 to 5:30 on working days

 [For Contacting Headquarter, Regional Offices & more.](https://www.nios.ac.in/contact-us.aspx)